OjerIsaac/laravel-repository-pattern/README.md

 ## Setting Up Locally

 To Setup this project on your local machine.
-The below step is with the assumption that [**Laravel Valet**](https://laravel.com/docs/9.x/valet/ 'Laravel Valet Documentation') and [**composer**](https://getcomposer.org/download/, 'Get Composer Download Documentation') are installed on your machine
+The below step is with the assumption that [**composer**](https://getcomposer.org/download/, 'Get Composer Download Documentation') are installed on your machine

 - Clone this repo using the below code:
 <pre>